imagej/imagej.github.io/_pages/MorphoLibJ.md

 The different structures within a binary images can be labeled by using a connected component labeling algorithm.
 Each label will correspond to a set of connected pixels or voxels.

-{% capture title%}
- Binary image, result of connected components labeling, and computation of distance map on the complement of binary image.
+{% include thumbnail src='/images/pages/MorphoLibJ-grains-binary-label-distance.png' title='Binary image, result of connected components labeling, and computation of distance map on the complement of binary image.'%}
-{% endcapture %}
-{% include thumbnail src='/images/pages/MorphoLibJ-grains-binary-label-distance.png' title=title %}

 Different connectivities may be chosen.
 For planar images, the most current ones are the 4-connectivity, that consider only orthogonal neighbors of a given pixel, and the 8-connectivity, that also considers the diagonals.
 For 3D images, the 6-connectivity considers only orthogonal neighbors in the three main directions, whereas the 26-connectivity considers all the direct neighbors of a given voxel.